-Recommendation: Encourage and SUPPORT additional state beach program streamlining and dedicated funding for dune restoration as part of the beach management funding program.
+Recommendation: Palm Beach County SUPPORTS additional state beach program streamlining and dedicated funding for dune restoration as part of the beach management funding program.

 - Dune restoration is a vital aspect of providing protection to our coastal shorelines that goes beyond sand placement.
-Funding criteria as articulated in Chapter 161, Florida Statutes and implementing regulations should be updated to enhance funding opportunities for dune restoration projects. - With the reduction in federal, state and local funding availability for shoreline protection projects, the state's grant program should be adjusted to focus on reimbursement for completed rather than anticipated work. - Eliminating redundancy in state and federal permit application review to reduce project costs, accelerate the permitting process and eliminate agency conflicts. - Regionalization as defined in the Strategic Beach Management Plan is intended to coordinate multiple beach nourishment and inlet management efforts to result in cost savings through reduced mobilization and elimination of duplicative administrative tasks.
+Funding criteria as articulated in Chapter 161, Florida Statutes and implementing regulations should be updated to enhance funding opportunities for dune restoration projects. - Eliminating redundancy in state and federal permit application review to reduce project costs, accelerate the permitting process and eliminate agency conflicts. - Regionalization as defined in the Strategic Beach Management Plan is intended to coordinate multiple beach nourishment and inlet management efforts to result in cost savings through reduced mobilization and elimination of duplicative administrative tasks.
 Many times a single local sponsor (County) will coordinate these consolidated activities through funding agreements with local partners (Municipalities).
-Project Ranking Procedures should be updated to enhance funding opportunities for regionalized projects by eliminating the requirement for multiple local sponsors.

-Project Ranking Procedures should be revised to recognize efficiencies associated with smallerscale projects that dramatically reduce mobilization costs, minimize environmental impacts and reduce administrative costs.
+Project Ranking Procedures should be updated to enhance funding opportunities for regionalized projects by eliminating the requirement for multiple local sponsors. - Project Ranking Procedures should be revised to recognize efficiencies associated with smallerscale projects that dramatically reduce mobilization costs, minimize environmental impacts and reduce administrative costs.